 If you think about it, you’ll come to the conclusion that your MWR is to get the click.
 The question is, what does “the click” mean?
 What the page is about … what it’s for … determines what “the click” means.

-It could be to have a form completed, to get the visitor to click on an affiliate link, to buy your own product, or simply to visit another page on your site.
+On a landing page, your most wanted response could be to have a form completed, to get the visitor to click on an affiliate link, to buy your own product, or simply to visit another page on your site.
 But it all starts with “the click!”

 Why Have a Most Wanted Response?